 Crisps are one of my all-time favorite desserts.
-Growing up my mom would make her famous apple crisp that had everyone clamoring for seconds.
-Though cobblers (made with drop biscuits) and crumbles (essentially crisps without the oats) are likewise delicious, crisps are my favorite.
-The addition of the oats really takes it to that next level for me.
+Growing up my mom would make her famous apple crisp that had everyone clamoring for second helpings.
+And though cobblers and crumbles are both delicious as well, between the three crisps are hands down my favorite.
+It’s that crunchy caramelized topping that really takes it to the next level for me.
+And this peach crisp is just downright wow-worthy!

+Yes!
 This recipe includes instructions for preparing the crisp in a slow cooker as well as baking it in the oven.
 Both ways are equally delicious, the difference lies in the texture of the crumble with the oven version being crispier.
-But I’ll show you how to “crispen up” the peach crisp using the slow cooker route.
+But I’ll also show you how to “crisp up” the peach crisp using the slow cooker route!

 Whichever route you go, we’re confident you’re going to love this Perfect Peach Crisp!